powerpcme/VinylPi/README.md

 This project was created partially using AI, There could be persisting errors, Please join the Discord if you'd like to help.

+## Community

+Please join the [Discord](https://discord.gg/9Hgvbh8UCn) if you'd like to help with development or just to hang out!

 ### Default configuration

-By default, Songs are checked 3 times for 3 seconds each, If 2 of the songs detected are the same, The song will get logged to Last.fm.
+By default, Songs are checked 3 times for 3 seconds each, If 2 of the checks detected are the same, The song will get logged to Last.fm.
 You can change these variables in the "vinylpi_lib.py" file, Most of the main logic and variables are contained in this file.